 Have a 3.6 overall GPA, and a 3.5 Biology, Chemistry, Physics, and Math GPA

-Students must apply directly to the Honors College EAP Committee by March 25th.
+Students must apply directly to the Honors College EAP Committee by March 31st.
+Applications are submitted online at: https://eap.medicine.fiu.edu.

-The Honors College EAP Committee will review applications and schedule interviews with successful candidates.
-Only the most competitive students, as determined by the Committee, will be interviewed.
-The number of applicants invited for interviews will be limited.
+The Honors College EAP Committee will review applications and schedule interviews.
+Only the most competitive students, as determined by the Committee, are offered interviews.
+The number of applicants invited for interview will be limited.
 Interviews will take place after Spring term grades are available.

-Applications recommended by the Honors College EAP will then be reviewed by an HWCOM EAP Admissions Committee.
-You will be notified of the admissions decision prior to July 1st.
+Applications recommended by the Honors College will be reviewed by the HWCOM EAP Admissions Committee, which will choose candidates for interviews.

 Following review of all applications, selected candidates will be invited to interview first with the Honors College EAP Interview Committee.
 The EAP Admissions Committee of the HWCOM will select candidates for another interview with its members.
 During interviews, candidates will be encouraged to reveal such personal qualities as empathy, integrity, temperament, self-confidence and resourcefulness.
 Applicants also will have the opportunity to demonstrate their suitability for pursuing a career in medicine by addressing questions related (but not limited) to: